AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/associate-approval-with-work.md

 1.

    <!--
-   Associating a single-use approval process differs depending on which environment you choose.
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">Associating a single-use approval process differs depending on which environment you choose. </p>
    -->

    <!--